devcurt696/curtcurt69/README.md

 - 👋 Hi, I’m @curtcurt69.
 - 👀 I’m interested in ...
 IT, music, and video games.
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, and PHP.
+HTML, CSS, JavaScript, PHP, and studying for the CySA+ certification exam.
 - 💞️ I’m looking to collaborate on ...
 Websites, databases, networking.
 - 📫 How to reach me ... cecrouse96@yahoo.com.